Jim Arwood, Communications Director, Arizona Solar Center, Inc. (from our Twitter feed)

 There is also a strong economic argument to be made for a clean energy future.
 In 2009, the Union of Concerned Scientists conducted an analysis of the economic benefits of a 25 percent renewable energy standard by 2025; it found that such a policy would create more than three times as many jobs as producing an equivalent amount of electricity from fossil fuels, resulting in a benefit of 202,000 new jobs in 2025 .

 The environmental and economic benefits of solar are great.
 So why are we allowing a truly great narrative to be hijacked by misinformation that is intended to undermine the very foundation upon which the renewable energy industry was built?
 The misinformation, while easily refuted, still inflicts damage.
 For every person that will see and read a correction, ten won’t.
-The rapid propagation of lies that Winston Churchill spoke of will have considerably more impact on perception of an issue than the facts that are marshalled to refute the original lie.
+The lie that Winston Churchill spoke of will have considerably more impact on perception of an issue than the facts that are marshalled to refute the original lie.

 Question: The Fake News term has been appropriated to label anything that someone disagrees with.
 How can this trend be reversed?